poshsvn/poshsvn/docs/Invoke-SvnCopy.md

 A         near-here
 ```

-This command copies item from the repository to your working copy (this just schedules the copy—nothing goes into the repository until you commit).
+This command copies item from the repository to your working copy (this just schedules the copy-nothing goes into the repository until you commit).

 Tip: This is the recommended way to resurrect a dead file in your repository!